Disclaimer and Evidentiary Explainer of Statements About Dating - App Risk and Harm

 valid when evidence supports the interpretation being made from its scores; and

-useful when the results support a meaningful and ethically appropriate action.
+useful when screening results support a meaningful and ethically appropriate action.

-Screening may help users recognize concerns involving relational readiness, emotional regulation, boundaries, controlling behavior, conflict patterns, psychological safety, substance-related risk, or the need for education or professional consultation.
+Screening may help dating-app users recognize concerns involving relational readiness, emotional regulation, boundaries, controlling behavior, conflict patterns, psychological safety, substance-related risk, or some need for education or professional consultation.
 It may also support informed decision-making and direct users toward protective resources.

 However, screening should not be represented as predicting with certainty who will become abusive, deceptive, psychologically harmful, or medically unsafe.
-Most psychological measures are not developed to determine whether a person should be admitted to a dating platform.
-A questionnaire can be reliable without being valid for exclusion, and it can be statistically valid without being sufficiently accurate or fair for a high-stakes safety decision.
+MRI does not know of any psychological measures developed to determine whether a person should be admitted to a dating platform.
+Psychological questionnaires can be reliable without being valid for exclusion, and they can be statistically valid without being sufficiently accurate or fair for high-stakes safety decisions.

 The appropriate assertion is: